Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Proposed Method

 \subsection{Trajectory Re-ranking for Person Retrieval}

+In the previous stage, we generated multiple possible trajectories.
+We define $S=\{S_1, S_2,..., S_{N_S}\}$ to represent the generated trajectory gallery, where $S_i$ represents the $i$-th trajectory in $S$.
+Each trajectory is composed of multiple tracklets, and its feature vector $f_{S_i}$ can be expressed as the average feature vector of all tracklets in $S_i$.
+Then we calculate the cosine distance between $f_{query}$ and each feature $f_{S_i}$ in $S$ and sort them from smaller to larger to get trajectory retrieval results.
+In Fig. \ref{fig:rerankingexample}, we use Video-To-Video to indicate that the query and gallery are composed of video clips and Video-To-Trajectory to suggest that the query is video and gallery is composed of trajectories.
+From Fig. \ref{fig:rerankingexample},

-In the previous stage, we have generated multiple possible trajectories for each query.
-However, there may still be some problems for pedestrian retrieval by directly using these trajectories as results.
-On the one hand, each trajectory has multiple nodes.
-When there is an error in trajectory generation, these nodes may compose multiple persons of different identities.
-On the other hand, multiple trajectories may share one or more nodes, so persons between different trajectories may overlap.
-In order to reduce the above two problems, we use a flattening operation to enhance the person retrieval results.
-Firstly, we assume that $p_1,p_2,p_3,...,p_n$ is the result of person trajectory retrieval.
-Among them, the order of $p_i$ is sorted by similarity with the query, with high similarity in the front and low similarity in the back.
-At the same time, all nodes in each trajectory are sorted by their similarity with the query.
+when we use the trajectory as the object to be retrieved, we can improve the retrieval accuracy compared with that using only visual features.However, we cannot directly compare the performance between Video-to-Video and Video-to-Trajectory quantitatively because they have different forms of retrieval results.
+To solve this problem, we use a flattening operation to transform the form of Video-to-Trajectory retrieval results into the form of Video-to-Video retrieval results.
+Firstly, we assume that $z_1,z_2,z_3,...,z_n$ result from person trajectory retrieval.
+Among them, the order of $z_i$ is sorted by visual similarity, with high similarity in the front and low similarity in the back.
+At the same time, all tracklets in each trajectory are sorted by their similarity with the query.
 Then we connect all the trajectories to get a new sequence and traverse the new sequence from front to back.
 If the current node has not appeared before, it will be retained.
 Otherwise, it will be deleted.
+The results of trajectory re-ranking are illustrated in Fig. \ref{fig:rerankingexample}.
+It can be seen that the search results of Video-to-Trajectory are successfully transformed into the form of Video-to-Video retrieval results.